-TTS will award at least one $500 cash prize, a commemorative plaque, and travel allowance to attend the Texas Transplantation Society’s 31st Annual Meeting
+TTS will award at least one $500 cash prize, a commemorative plaque, a travel allowance up to $200 and one night hotel stay to attend the Texas Transplantation Society’s 32nd Annual Meeting.
+Depending on the number of submissions, you may be asked to

 The Texas Transplantation Society invites submissions in two different areas: